 Ron DeSantis is the current governor of Florida and has made LGBTQ+ people political pawns in his own quest for power.
 He spearheaded the state’s “Don’t Say LGBTQ+” bill that prevents youth from having safe, inclusive classrooms and bars them from receiving comprehensive education.
 DeSantis has also pushed forward legislation banning gender-affirming care, censoring the art of drag and harming LGBTQ+ families.

-Mike Pence - DROPPED CAMPAIGN
+Mike Pence - CAMPAIGN ENDED

 Mike Pence served as Vice President of the United States under Trump after previously serving as the governor of Indiana.
 A longtime opponent of LGBTQ+ rights, Pence has advocated for a number of repressive policies, including granting businesses a license to discriminate against LGBTQ+ people, banning marriage equality nationwide, and supporting conversion therapy.